Scope

 Install carbon monoxide detectors inside the home.

-- Use caulk or spray foam to air seal all four edges in each bay (Figure 4).
-Make sure to completely air seal around the rigid foam to prevent moist air from reaching and condensing on the rim joist.
+Figure 3.
+Fitting rigid foam in garage wall rim joist cavities to insulate and serve as an air barrier.
+Use caulk or spray foam to air-seal all four edges in each bay (Figure 4).
+Make sure to completely air-seal around the rigid foam to prevent moist air from reaching and condensing on the rim joist.

 Spray foam in band joists is typically concealed between floors, so no other thermal barrier is required.
 However, the International Residential Code (2009 IRC and 2012 IRC R316.5.11) allows the spray foam at rim joists to be exposed (i.e., without a 15-minute thermal barrier such as drywall) as long as the thickness is less than 3-¼ inch, the foam has a density between 0.5 and 2.0 pounds per cubic foot (PCF), and the foam has a flame spread index of ≤ 25 and a smoke index of ≤ 450 when tested in accordance with ASTM E 84.
 High-density (closed-cell, 2-PCF) spray foams were approved in the 2003 IRC and low-density (open-cell, 0.5-PCF) foams were approved in the 2009 IRC, as well as any intermediate densities (BSC 2009).